 - 2 TBSP dried mint leaves

-- 2 cups nonfat Greek yogurt beaten slightly with 2 TBSP cold water until smooth (divided)
+- 2 cups low fat plain yogurt or sour cream beaten slightly with 1 TBSP cold water until smooth (divided)

 - Heat 1 TBSP vegetable oil in a large stockpot.
 Saute the diced onion until translucent.
-Add the beef broth and the next 12 ingredients (up to the cooked pinto beans) to the pot
+Add the beef stock and the rest of the ingredients, ending with 1 cup of garbanzo beans, to the pot

 - Meanwhile in a large skillet heat the vegetable oil and butter.
 Add the sliced onions and saute over medium high heat until the edges start turning golden.
 Reduce the heat to medium and fry until all uniformly golden brown.
 At the onset of frying it might seem that there is not enough oil but don’t add any extra oil.

-- Add turmeric and the sliced garlic cloves to the remaining sautéed onions and sauté over low heat for 5 minutes.
+- To the remaining fried onions add turmeric and the sliced garlic cloves, stir and sauté over low heat for 3-4 minutes.

-- Add the turmeric mix into the stockpot and cook covered for 10 minutes over low heat.
+- Add 3 cups boiling hot water and the onion/garlic mixture into the stockpot and cook covered for 10 minutes over medium low heat.

 - Break the noodles into 1-2 inch pieces and add to the pot.

-- Cover the stockpot and simmer over low heat for about 20 minutes, or until the noodles are tender.
+- Cover the stockpot and simmer over medium low heat for about 10-15 minutes, or until the noodles are tender.

 - Remove from the heat.
 Add the aash to a large serving bowl.
-Whisk 2 cups of yogurt until smooth; add couple of tablespoons of water if needed to thin it.
-Add 1 cup of the yogurt to the aash and stir to combine.
-Save the rest for garnish.
+Add 1 cup of the thinned yogurt to the aash and stir to combine.

 - Drizzle the rest of the yogurt on top of the aash.
-Sprinkle with the onion and mint mixture on top of the yogurt.
-Serve in bowls with toasted wholegrain bread.
+Garnish with the onion and mint mixture.

 In Salt Lake City area find these ingredients and more at: